-Although studying grammar is probably the least fun part of learning a language, it is also very important during the language learning process.
-You can find a lot of books to study and practice Spanish grammar in both stores and internet, but there are always some better than others.
-Indeed, it is very likely you already have a favorite Spanish grammar book.
+Although studying grammar is probably the least fun part of learning a language, it is also very important.
+This part of the language can be tough and more so if you do not have good learning resources.
+You can find a lot of Spanish grammar books to study and practice, but there are always some better than others.

-In my case, when I started teaching Spanish, I wanted to find a good Spanish grammar book.
-I needed this book for two reasons: as a source to check grammar questions and a book to recommend to my students.
-After doing some research, I came to the conclusion that the books I was going to use and recommend would be the following:
+In my case, when I started teaching Spanish, I wanted to find some good Spanish grammar books.
+I needed the books to recommend to my students and as a source to check grammar questions.
+After doing extensive research, I came to the conclusion that the following two won the competition.

-In my opinion, this is a book to start getting familiarized with the Spanish grammar, or to refresh the dusty Spanish you took at high-school.
-The book is classified for beginner-intermediate levels.
+In my opinion, this is book is ideal to start getting familiarized with Spanish grammar, or to refresh the dusty Spanish you took years ago.

 THE ULTIMATE SPANISH REVIEW AND PRACTICE

-My advice: try to find books with simple explanations and above all, a lot of grammar exercises!
+My advice: try to find Spanish grammar books with simple explanations and above all, a lot of grammar exercises!
 As I always say, it is through practice that you finally get the concepts.

 Before you leave, are you interested in practicing Spanish?
 Then, you may find our online Spanish classes helpful.
 With these classes, you will practice your speaking and listening skills with a native speaker from Spain.

 Hola and hi, I am Inés and I am the author of all the posts in the ConvoSpanish blog.
 My goal is to offer free content for people to practice their Spanish.
 Creating and maintaining the blog takes a lot of my free time however, due to my love of sharing Spanish with you, I will keep adding and updating the content in the blog.
 If you like the content of this post and believe that it helps you, please consider donating.
 I need coffee to keep me going while creating the posts.
 Aren´t they worth at least a cup of coffee? 😛 Any amount is appreciated.
 Donations will be used to support the free blog.